Safe-Security/snowflake/README.md

 **STEP 2**: Edit the variables in `.env` file (all variables are configured with default values)

-**STEP 3**: Execute snowflake.sh to create a snowflakeStoredProcedureScript.txt
+**STEP 3**: Execute snowflake.sh to create a snowflakeStoredProcedureScript

 Output should look like